 What is pet behaviour?

 We hope your new pet is settling in well.
-We're sure you've made him or her very comfortable with lots of toys, a lovely bed and plenty of attention from the whole family.
-But this we know isn't the end of settling in your new pet!
+We know you'll have made him or her really comfortable with lots of toys, a lovely bed and plenty of attention from the whole family, however, we also know this isn't the end of settling in your new pet.

 How can we help?

-After a physical examination, we can begin an investigation into what may have triggered the behavioural upset.
+After a physical examination, we will be able to begin an investigation into what may have triggered the behavioural upset.
 We know that many behavioural issues can be prevented if a pet receives the right training when they are young.
-This doesn’t just involve toilet training or preventing a hyperactive puppy from destroying your home, but a careful education programme involving socialisation with humans and other animals, and positive training of useful habits and behaviour patterns, does wonders!
+This doesn’t just involve toilet training or preventing a hyperactive puppy from destroying your home, but a careful education programme involving socialisation with humans and other animals, and positive training of useful habits and behaviour patterns, does wonders.

 All of our practices can give you advice on training, so if an unwanted behaviour is starting to be a problem, please get in touch.
-We may need to book your pet in for an examination, arrange a chat with one of our nurses, or refer you for an appointment with a vet for a full assessment to get to grips with whether this is a clinical problem, or a social or environmental problem.
+We may need to book your pet in for an examination or arrange a chat with one of our nurses, or we may refer you for an appointment with a vet for a full assessment to get to grips with whether this is a clinical or a social or environmental problem.